mbakhoff/jpa-template/readme.md

 When something is unspecified then do what makes most sense.
 When confused, ask a lot of questions.

-* Create an action for adding a pet owner
+* Create an action for adding an owner
 * Create an action for adding a pet to an owner
 * Annotate the `Pet` class so that the pets are stored in a database table called "all_pets" and the pet name is stored in a database column called "pet_name".
   See the `@Table` and `@Column` annotations.